 Pelvic Tilt, Leg Lift for Back Pain During Pregnancy

-This exercise stretches muscles in the buttocks and lower back.
-It also strengthens your abdomen and helps “set up” good posture.
+This exercise stretches muscles in your buttocks and lower back.
+It also strengthens your abdomen and helps set up good posture.

 Get on your hands and knees with your back straight.
 A mat can help cushion your knees.

 Try to pull your abdominal muscles in.
 Tuck in your buttocks.
 This will tilt your pelvis up.
 As your pelvis tilts, your back will rise toward the ceiling.